varun7860/Arduino-projects/Frame for  the Blind/Project_description.md

 2. Ultrasonic Sensor (HC-SR04): This sensor will detect obstacles that are in front of the person.
 3. General purpose PCB: This will be used to the circuit and mount the arduino on it.
 4. DC Buzzer: The buzzer will beep and alert the user when the obstacle is detected.
+5. Power Supply: Power supply in this case will be a battery.
+Lithium Ion battery is recommended for this project.

+## Software Used
+- Arduino IDE: The only software used in this project is Arduino Ide which will be used for burning the code to Arduino.

 ## Why the Need of such device?